-- 3.4.1 The academy recognises that children going missing, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage. - 3.4.2 The academy monitors attendance of individual pupils closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence. - 3.4.3 The academy endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern. - 3.4.4 When a child is missing from education, the academy follows the procedure as set out in Cambridgeshire's / Lincolnshire's Children Missing Education guidance.
+- 3.4.3 The academy endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern. - 3.4.4 When a child is missing from education, the academy follows the procedure as set out in Cambridgeshire's Missing Education guidance.
 The academy will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.